 4H Camp

 The District sponsors an annual Poster Contest for Third Grade students.
 Posters are submitted as a class project and the winning class receives pizza or ice-cream for a party.
-The theme for 2023 was "Watersheds".
-The winners were Mrs. William's and Mrs. Miller's classes from Pleasant Hill Elementary School.
+The theme for 2024 was "May The Forest Be With You Always".
+The winner was Ms. Moore's class from Pleasant Hill Elementary School.

 FFA Competition